OscarManriqueMartinez/technical-test-iOS/README.md

 This test app consists of users and their albums and To-Do lists.

+## Considerations

+- The app should be adaptable to different devices (iPhones and iPads)
+- The code should be Unit Tested.
+- A good practice of Model-View-Controllers and Delegates is encouraged.

 ## Main screen

 The first screen to show is a table of users, fetched from the “/users” resource of [JSONPlaceholder](https://jsonplaceholder.typicode.com).